biolink/biolink-model/docs/index.md

      * [catalyst qualifier](catalyst_qualifier.md) - a qualifier that connects an association between two causally connected entities (for example, two chemical entities, or a chemical entity in that changes location) and the gene product, gene, or complex that enables or catalyzes the change.
      * [chi squared statistic](chi_squared_statistic.md) - represents the chi-squared statistic computed from observations
      * [clinical modifier qualifier](clinical_modifier_qualifier.md) - the method or process of administering a pharmaceutical compound to achieve a therapeutic effect in humans or animals.
+     * [concept count object](concept_count_object.md) - The number of instances in a dataset/cohort whose records contain the concept in the object slot of an association.
+     * [concept count subject](concept_count_subject.md) - The number of instances in a dataset/cohort whose records contain the concept in the subject slot of an association.
+     * [concept pair count](concept_pair_count.md) - The number of instances in a dataset/cohort whose records contain both the subject and object concept of an association.
      * [context qualifier](context_qualifier.md) - Restricts the setting/context/location where the core concept (or qualified core concept) resides or occurs.
          * [object context qualifier](object_context_qualifier.md)
          * [subject context qualifier](subject_context_qualifier.md)